ircam-ismm/webaudio-tutorials/first-steps/generalities.md

 <iframe style="height: 40px;" :src="withBase('/static-assets/generalities-js-example.html')"></iframe>

 ::: tip
-To stop the sound, just reload the Web page with `Cmd+R` on Mac or `Ctrl + R` on windows.
+To stop the sound, just reload the Web page with `Cmd + R` on Mac or `Ctrl + R` on windows.
-This is a shortcut you will need a lot while developping Web pages!
+This is a shortcut you will need a lot while developing Web pages!
 :::

 ## Conclusion